adolfintel/TDF/README.md

 #### DXVK and VKD3D variables
 __`TDF_DXVK`__
-Whether to install DXVK or not, which provides DirextX 8-11 emulation through Vulkan.
+Whether to install DXVK or not, which provides Direct3D 8/9/10/11 to Vulkan translation and DXGI implementation.
 If this is disabled, WineD3D will be used instead, which may be better for some older games.
+If VKD3D or D7VK is enabled, DXVK is auto-enabled as a dependency.

-Settings for DXVK can be changed by editing the `dxvk.conf` file that will be created inside `zzprefix`.
+Settings for DXVK can be changed by downloading the [default configuration file](https://github.com/doitsujin/dxvk/blob/master/dxvk.conf), placing it into the game's folder and editing it.

 Possible values:
 * `1` (default): use DXVK
 * `0`: use WineD3D

 __`TDF_D7VK`__
-Whether to install D7VK or not, which provides DirextX 6-7 emulation through Vulkan.
-If this is disabled, WineD3D will be used instead, which may be better for some older games, as it provides support for DX1-7 as well as DDraw.
-Requires `TDF_DXVK` to be set to `1`.
+Whether to install D7VK or not, which provides DirectX 3-7 to Vulkan translation.
+If this is disabled, WineD3D will be used instead.
+Requires DXVK.

-Settings for D7VK can be changed by editing the `dxvk.conf` file that will be created inside `zzprefix`, see the [d7vk documentation](https://github.com/WinterSnowfall/d7vk/blob/devel/dxvk.conf) for D7VK specific config options.
+Settings for D7VK can be changed by downloading the [default configuration file](https://github.com/WinterSnowfall/d7vk/blob/devel/dxvk.conf), placing it into the game's folder and editing it.

 Possible values:
-* `0` (default): use WineD3D
+* `1` (default): use D7VK
-* `1` : use D7VK
+* `0`: use WineD3D

 __`TDF_DXVK_NVAPI`__
-Whether to install DXVK-nvapi or not, which provides nvapi support for nVidia GPUs.
-Requires `TDF_DXVK` to be set to `1`.
+Enable dxvk-nvapi (Nvidia API layer for DXVK).
+Provides NVAPI support and some performance optimizations on NVIDIA cards.
+Requires DXVK.

 Possible values:
-* `0` (default): don't use DXVK-nvapi
+* `1` (default): use dxvk-nvapi
-* `1`: use DXVK-nvapi on nVidia GPUs
+* `0`: don't use dxvk-nvapi

 __`TDF_HDR`__
 Whether to expose HDR support to the application or not.
 HDR must be enabled in the system settings for this to work and an HDR compatible display is required.
-This setting has no effect is HDR is disabled or unsupported.
+This setting has no effect if HDR is disabled or unsupported.

 Possible values:
 * `0` (default): don't expose HDR (this is the default because HDR kinda sucks in most games)
-* `1` : expose HDR if available
+* `1`: expose HDR if available

-Note: HDR is not supported by X11, you must be using Wayland for this to work.
+Note: HDR only works on Wayland, enabling this setting will force Wine to use Wayland, which may break some games.

 __`TDF_VKD3D`__
-Whether to install VKD3D-Proton, which provides DirectX 12 emulation through Vulkan.
+Whether to install VKD3D-Proton, which provides Direct3D 12 to Vulkan translation.
 If this is disabled, Wine's version of VKD3D is used instead, which has very poor game compatibility compared to this version.
-Requires `TDF_DXVK` to be set to `1`.
+Requires DXVK.

 Possible values:
 * `1` (default): use VKD3D-Proton
 * `0`: use Wine's VKD3D implementation

 VKD3D's config can be changed by using its [environment variables](https://github.com/HansKristian-Work/vkd3d-proton#environment-variables).
-By default, doesn't set this variable, meaning that VKD3D will automatically enable ray tracing on supported cards.
-Older versions of TDF (before November 2023) set this to `dxr11` to enable ray tracing.

-#### Sandboxing variables
-__`TDF_BLOCK_NETWORK`__
-Whether to block network access to Wine.
-By default, TDF blocks network access entirely to prevent undesirable data collection, but it can be unblocked if you trust the game you're running or it needs to go online.
+__`FSR4_UPGRADE`__
+Enable AMD FSR4 on supported GPUs and automatically upgrade games that use FSR3 to FSR4.
+This installs a proprietary AMD DLL into the sandbox.

 Possible values:
-* `1` (default): block network access using `unshare -nc` (creates a namespace without the network stack)
-* `0`: allow network access
-* `2`: block network access using Firejail if it's installed in the system, otherwise `unshare -nc` will be used.
-This can fix some games that take a long time to load when there is no network stack, such as Death Stranding

-__`TDF_BLOCK_BROWSER`__
-Whether to block Wine from opening the system's native web browser or not.
-By default, TDF will block these requests to prevent undesirable data collection, but it can be unblocked if you trust the game you're running or it needs to open some web pages.

-Possible values:
-* `1` (default): block access to the system's native web browser
-* `0`: allow Wine to launch the native web browser

-Note that allowing access to the native web browser can be abused to bypass `TDF_BLOCK_NETWORK`, this behavior has been noticed in several game repack installers.

-__`TDF_BLOCK_ZDRIVE`__
-Wine normally exposes a Z drive to applications, with full access to the Linux file system, which can be abused by games to collect data or by malware to modify files outside the TDF instance, but it can also be useful when installing games, since you can access mounted drives, your Downloads folder, etc. or if you're running applications.

-Possible values:
-* `1` (default): allow access to the Z drive when in "install mode" (i.e. `game_exe` is not set yet), making it easier to install the game, block afterwards
-* `2`: always block access to the Z drive
-* `0`: allow access to the Z drive

-Note that while this can help protect against Windows malware, malware designed to attack Wine or Linux can very easily bypass this restriction.
-Never run untrusted software inside TDF, use a VM instead.

-__`TDF_BLOCK_EXTERNAL_DRIVES`__
-Wine normally exposes external drives to applications, giving a letter to each drive.
-This can be undesirable for the same reasons as exposing the Z drive and TDF blocks this by default.

-Possible values:
-* `1` (default): remove all mappings to external drives when TDF is started but don't disable the `winedevice` service.
-If you're not using TDF's own Wine builds, drives connected while Wine is running will be mapped automatically
-* `2`: remove all mappings to external drives when TDF is started and also disable the `winedevice` service so that drives can never be mapped automatically even on other Wine builds (can break some games and especially installers but improves security)
-* `0`: allow access to external drives

-__`TDF_PROTECT_DOSDEVICES`__
-Prevents Wine from automatically handling all drive mappings for better security.
-Can cause the `winedevice` service to hang when external drives are connected.

-Possible values:
-* `0` (default): let Wine handle drive mappings
-* `1`: TDF handles drive mappings and denies Wine write access to the `zzprefix/dosdevices` directory

-Note: this option is effectively useless when using TDF's own Wine builds, since dbus is disabled and no mappings will be automatically created.

-__`TDF_BLOCK_SYMLINKS_IN_CDRIVE`__
-When this option is enabled, TDF will scan the C drive on startup and remove all symlinks.
-This can be useful in case Wine creats some symlinks outside the TDF instance during an update, or if you created a symlink during the installation and forgot to remove it, which can be dangerous.

-Possible values:
-* `1` (default): scan and remove all symlinks in the C drive on startup
-* `0`: allow symlinks in the C drive

-Note that Wine's symlinks to your home directory, My Documents, Desktop, etc. as well as the creation of shortcuts (.desktop files) on your desktop and start menu will always be blocked regardless of settings; TDF is not designed to let applications "integrate" with the system, quite the opposite.

-__`TDF_FAKE_HOMEDIR`__
-When this option is enabled, Wine will not see your home directory, but a `zzhome` folder will be created in the TDF instance.
-This can be used to improve security, but it's mostly useful for games that require special settings in `~/.driconf`, such as KOTOR.

-Possible values:
-* `0` (default): use the real home directory
+* `0` (default): don't enable FSR4
-* `1`: use a fake home directory inside the TDF instance

-Note that the `zzhome` folder and all data inside it will be automatically deleted when this option is disabled.
+* `1`: enable FSR4

 #### Gamescope variables
 __`TDF_GAMESCOPE`__
 Whether to enable Gamescope when running the game or not.
-This is generally not recommended when using the `games` version of Wine, since it integrates the fshack patches which makes it mostly useless, but it can be useful when using the `mainline` version for games that change the screen resolution often, require low resolutions, integers scaling, etc. such as KOTOR or WinQuake.
+This is generally not recommended when using the game-optimized version of Wine, since it integrates the fshack patches which make it mostly useless, but it can be useful when using the mainline version for games that change the screen resolution often, require low resolutions, integers scaling, etc. such as KOTOR or WinQuake.
 If Gamescope is not installed in the system, it has no effect.

 Possible values:
 * `0` (default): don't use Gamescope
 * `1`: use Gamescope when running games if available

-Note that Gamescope currently only works properly on AMD GPUs and getting it to work properly on Intel and nVidia cards requires additional configuration.
+__`TDF_GAMESCOPE_PARAMETERS`__
+The command line arguments used to start Gamescope.
+You can see a complete list [here](https://github.com/ValveSoftware/gamescope#options).
+Can be a string or a bash array.

+By default, TDF sets this variable to `-f -r 60 -w $XRES -h $YRES`, where `XRES` and `YRES` are two read-only variables provided by TDF for convenience that contain the horizontal and vertical resolution of the main display.
+This default value emulates a virtual screen with the same resolution as the real display, with a refresh rate of 60hz and sets Gamescope to run in fullscreen without any special scaling.

 #### libstrangle variables
 __`TDF_GL_MAXFPS`__